MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Max - 60 days

 Steps to use this policy correctly:
-1. Create a device configuration profile for kiosk targeting AAD groups and assign it to HoloLens device(s).
+1. Create a device configuration profile for kiosk targeting Azure AD groups and assign it to HoloLens device(s).
 1. Create a custom OMA URI based device configuration which sets this policy value to desired number of days (> 0) and assign it to HoloLens device(s).
     1. The URI value should be entered in OMA-URI text box as ./Vendor/MSFT/Policy/Config/MixedReality/AADGroupMembershipCacheValidityInDays
     1. The value can be between min / max allowed.
 1. Enroll HoloLens devices and verify both configurations get applied to the device.
-1. Let AAD user 1 sign-in when internet is available, once user signs-in and AAD group membership is confirmed successfully, cache will be created.
+1. Let Azure AD user 1 sign-in when internet is available, once user signs-in and Azure AD group membership is confirmed successfully, cache will be created.
-1. Now AAD user 1 can take HoloLens offline and use it for kiosk mode as long as policy value allows for X number of days.
+1. Now Azure AD user 1 can take HoloLens offline and use it for kiosk mode as long as policy value allows for X number of days.
-1. Steps 4 and 5 can be repeated for any other AAD user N. Key point here is that any AAD user must sign-in to device using Internet so at least once we can determine that they are member of AAD group to which Kiosk configuration is targeted.
+1. Steps 4 and 5 can be repeated for any other Azure AD user N. Key point here is that any Azure AD user must sign-in to device using Internet so at least once we can determine that they are member of Azure AD group to which Kiosk configuration is targeted.

 > [!NOTE]
-> Until step 4 is performed for a AAD user will experience failure behavior mentioned in “disconnected” environments.
+> Until step 4 is performed for a Azure AD user will experience failure behavior mentioned in “disconnected” environments.

 ### New device restriction policies for HoloLens 2
 - Allows users to manage specific device management policies such as blocking adding or removing provisioning packages.